 Project Partners

-The Consortium consists of six partners: two industrial cluster associations (Sirris from Belgium and COMET from Italy) with over 6000 company members combined, one governmental I4.0 agency (Future Industry Platform from Poland), one private research and technology transfer organization (Steinbeis from Germany) and two SMEs: a high-tech SME specializing in R&D and consultancy in ICT technologies across various sectors (Thhink BV from the Netherlands), and a foresight consultancy (4CF from Poland) that develops innovative qualitative and semi-quantitative foresight methodologies and digital tools.
+The Consortium consists of six partners: two industrial cluster associations (Sirris from Belgium and COMET from Italy) with over 6000 company members combined, one governmental I4.0 agency ( Polish Agency for Enterprise Development – PARP), one private research and technology transfer organization (Steinbeis from Germany) and two SMEs: a high-tech SME specializing in R&D and consultancy in ICT technologies across various sectors (Thhink BV from the Netherlands), and a foresight consultancy (4CF from Poland) that develops innovative qualitative and semi-quantitative foresight methodologies and digital tools.

 MASTT2040